 If, for example, you want a stellar interface and are willing to accept middling integrations, then Google Calendar might be your best bet.
 What if you need an intra-team calendar above all?
 You might narrow your choices to SmartDay, Teamup, Trello.
 Or, say you work somewhere where data security is critical.
 You might opt for Apple’s calendar or Outlook.

 Whichever option you’re leaning toward, don’t forget to talk to your team about the choices.
 Even CEOs, who arguably have the most autonomy of anyone at a given company, acknowledge that decisions are more effective when they involve more stakeholders.
 Your colleagues may think of requirements or options you hadn’t considered.
 You don’t want to force a decision on them, and you certainly don’t want to be the only one using a tool that nobody else will touch.

 Even if your team can’t reach a consensus, at least it can agree on one thing: Any online calendar is better than spreadsheet scheduling.
-Start using it in 2020.
+Consider the pros and cons of each calendar, and consider which online calendar would be best for your needs.
+Start using it in 2023.

 John’s goal in life is to make people’s lives much more productive.
 Upping productivity allows us to spend more time doing the things we enjoy most.
 John was recently recognized by Entrepreneur Magazine as being one of the top marketers in the World.
 John is co-founder and CEO of Calendar.